About

 - Set its category (oils, butters, FO etc.) + unit measure (oz/g/ml/ea).

-- Enter Qty_on_hand as the usable amount (partial containers included).
+- Enter Qty on Hand as the usable amount (partial containers included).

 - Add reorder point (if it's reorder-worthy).